nessarus/CITS3403_Stage2/README.md

-# GameDev
+# GameDev Website

-GameDev is a student project to demonstrate agile web development.
+GameDev Website is a student project to demonstrate agile web development.

 ### Access the site
 The GameDev website can be accessed by going to: